 Price of Accommodation –

-So where is cheap to stay?
+So where is it cheaper to stay?
 Sanur or Seminyak?

 During my research, I noticed that hotel prices in Seminyak appear to be a little steeper than Sanur.
 This said accommodation prices in Bali vary depending on what you’re looking for!